Moscow: Education

-There are 1,696 high schools in Moscow, as well as 91 colleges.
-Besides these, there are 222 institutions of higher education, including 60 state universities and the Lomonosov Moscow State University, which was founded in 1755.
-The main university building located in Vorobyovy Gory (Sparrow Hills) is 240 m tall and when completed, was the tallest building on the continent.
-The university has over 30,000 undergraduate and 7,000 postgraduate students, who have a choice of twenty-nine faculties and 450 departments for study.
-The Moscow State University library contains over nine million books, making it one of the largest libraries in all of Russia.
+Moscow contains 1,696 high schools and 91 colleges.
+In addition, the city has 222 institutions of higher education, including 60 state universities and the Lomonosov Moscow State University (which was founded in 1755).
+The main university building in Vorobyovy Gory (Sparrow Hills) is 240 m tall; when completed, it was the tallest building on the continent.
+The university enrols more than 30,000 undergraduate and 7,000 postgraduate students, who can choose among 29 faculties and 450 departments.
+The Moscow State University library contains more than nine million books, so it is one of the largest libraries in Russia.

 The I.M.
-Sechenov First Moscow State Medical University named after Ivan Sechenov or formerly known as Moscow Medical Academy (1stMSMU) is a medical university situated in Moscow, Russia.
-It was founded in 1785 as the faculty of the Moscow State University.
+Sechenov First Moscow State Medical University, named after Ivan Sechenov, formerly known as Moscow Medical Academy (1stMSMU), is a medical university in Moscow.
+It was founded in 1785 as the faculty of Moscow State University.
 It is a Russian Federal Agency for Health and Social Development.
-It is one of the largest medical universities in Russia and Europe.
-More than 9200 students are enrolled in 115 academic departments.
-It offers courses for post-graduate studies.
+Moreover, it is one of the largest medical universities in Russia and Europe.
+More than 9200 students are enrolled in 115 academic departments; the university also offers courses for postgraduate studies.